dzylikecode/Inspire-VSCodeExt-Paste-Image/README.md

 - market: https://marketplace.visualstudio.com/items?itemName=dzylikecode.md-paste-enhanced
 - online docs: https://dzylikecode.github.io/Inspire-VSCodeExt-Paste-Image/#/

-Who can help me write the docs? :sob: :sob: :sob:
+Who can help me write the docs? 😭 😭 😭

 It works the same as [Paste Image](https://marketplace.visualstudio.com/items?itemName=mushan.vscode-paste-image) does.
 What I focus on is to make it work well on WSL and Windows and to use `ctrl + v` to paste images instead of `ctrl + alt + v`.